ParadoxEngineer/ParadoxEngineer/README.md

 This is the Github page for Jonathan Edwards, feel free to look around.

+Cryptography-Suite is my current project, a set of cryptography programs in several languages (currently only python).

 You can reach me at JWEParadox@gmail.com

 <!--